Last updated on : 30 Nov, 2025

 Beyond its core benefits, Kukkutasana offers a range of additional benefits that contribute to both mental and physical well-being:

-Kukkutasana, or Cockerel Pose, is an advanced yoga posture that strengthens the upper body, improves circulation, aids digestion, reduces stress, and develops balance.
-However, individuals with certain health conditions should approach this pose with caution.
-Regular practice of Kukkutasana safely, with the help of a skilled teacher and after consulting a healthcare professional if needed, can lead to enhanced overall well-being.
+Kukkutasana, also known as Cockerel Pose, is an advanced yoga posture that strengthens the upper body, improves circulation, may aid digestion, can help reduce stress, and enhances balance.
+However, individuals with certain health conditions or injuries should approach this pose with extreme caution.
+Regular practice of Kukkutasana, safely guided by a qualified and certified teacher and, if necessary, after consulting a healthcare professional, can lead to enhanced overall well-being.

 To do Kukkutasana, sit in Padmasana, insert forearms between thighs and calves, press palms into the floor, lift your body, balance on your hands, maintain a straight spine, breathe naturally, and lower down slowly to return to the starting position.

-Limitations include avoiding the pose if you have high blood pressure, heart or lung problems, back pain, hernia, prolapse, gastric ulcers, knee injuries, weak wrists or elbows, or are pregnant.
+Limitations include avoiding the pose if you have high blood pressure, heart or lung problems, back pain, hernia, prolapse, gastric ulcers, recent abdominal surgery, severe knee injuries, weak wrists or elbows, or are pregnant.
 It is also not recommended for beginners without expert supervision.

-Precautions include practising on an empty stomach and avoiding the pose if you have sciatica, lower back pain, knee injuries, or conditions like osteoporosis, hernia, prolapse, gastric ulcers, and high blood pressure.
-Also, avoid if you have weak or injured wrists, elbows, or shoulders.
+Precautions include practising on an empty stomach and avoiding the pose if you have sciatica, lower back pain, knee injuries, or conditions like osteoporosis, hernia, prolapse, gastric ulcers, or high blood pressure.
+Also, avoid it if you have a weak or injured wrist, elbow, or shoulder.
 Ensure proper hip opening and avoid internal rotation at the knee joint.
+Always listen to your body and stop if you feel sharp pain.

 Disclaimer